pavbatol/myplace/README.md

     <div style="margin-left: 20px;">

-    Example of the uploaded file and the generated report, also in CSV format.
+    Example of the uploaded file and the generated report, also in CSV format (see [sample-file-to-import-geo.csv](docs/files/sample-file-to-import-geo.csv) and [sample-geo-data-load-report.csv](docs/files/sample-geo-data-load-report.csv)).
     For convenience, a tabular representation is provided.
     The process ensures that duplicate entries are excluded, and the data is sorted sequentially by the following fields: `Country,Region,District,City,Street,House`.